bspaans/python-mingus/doc/wiki/mingusFeatures.rst

 mingus.extra
 ============

-  * Create png's and pdf's from Bars, Tracks, Compositions and Suites using !LilyPond.
+  * Create png's and pdf's from Bars, Tracks, Compositions and Suites using LilyPond.

 ----